terra-money/docs/docs/terrad/governance.md

 ```

 ::: warning Note:
 Parameter changes are _evaluated_ but not _validated_.
-Proposers must ensure any `value` change is valid (of the correct type and within the bounds) for its respective parameter.

-**Example:** `MaxValidators` should be an integer and not a decimal.
+Proposers must ensure that any `value` change to a parameter is of the correct type and within the correct bounds.
+For example, `MaxValidators` is an integer and not a decimal.

-Proper vetting of a parameter change proposal can prevent this from happening during the governance process.
+Proper vetting of a parameter change proposal can prevent these errors during the governance process.
 :::

 #### Community Pool Spend Proposal